Antoine Prioré: Career

 Priore worked for 25 years (between 1950 and 1975) in Bordeaux, and built a series of electromagnetic devices producing a strong magnetic field of 600 gauss (60 mT) or more for the purpose of treating cancer and disease.

 His last device was funded by the French government with the help of one-time Prime Minister of France Jacques Chaban-Delmas.
 Prioré also built a large device (M-600) for the purpose of treating people with cancer.
 Prioré reported to have treated a number of animals with cancer with his device, but it broke down before it could be applied to human patients.
 Prioré claimed to have cured a number of terminal cancer patients with his earlier devices.
 (Bird, 1984) Prioré's research attracted the attention of the French media in 1965 who dubbed it "L'affaire Priore".

 In 1965, one event exposed possible foul play in Prioré's experimental research involving "English mice."
-Mice with experimental cancers sent to Prioré from the Chester Beatty Institute in England lead to controversy over his research.
+Mice with experimental cancers sent to Prioré from the Chester Beatty Institute in England led to controversy over his research.
 After Prioré exposed the mice to radiation from his devices, they were sent back to the institute.
 Scientists from the Institute claimed the mice returned to them were not genuine because they rejected new cancer grafts.
 One scientist with the institute, Pierette Chateaurenaud-Duprat, retorted the claim stating the mice showed signs of immunity to the cancers they were originally grafted with.
 Prioré's colleagues supported his research until his death in 1983.
 Immunologist Raymond Pautrizel and Robert Courier, former secretary of the French Academy of Sciences, published a series of notes on Prioré's research in the proceedings of the French Academy.
 Pautrizel, an apologist, classified Prioré's methodology as immunological in nature, since animals inoculated with deadly doses of parasites were reportedly healed with Prioré radiation.
 According to Bird (1984), a supporter, Priore's methodology was also characterized by boosting subjects' immune systems, allowing them to heal themselves of incurable diseases.

 Antoine Prioré died on May 9, 1983, of a stroke.
 (Perisse, 1984) Jean-Michel Graille, a French journalist, met with Raymond Pautrizel and wrote a book on the Priore affair, Dossier Priore.